-- 3. Retinal dystrophies (RDs) are degenerative diseases of the retina which have marked clinical and genetic heterogeneity.
-Vision impairment may vary from poor peripheral or night vision to complete blindness, and severity usually increases with age. - 4.
-RPE65 (retinal pigment epithelium-specific protein 65-kD) gene encodes the RPE54 protein, which is an all translate-retinal isomerase, a key enzyme expressed in the retinal pigment epithelium (RPE) that is responsible for regeneration of 11-cis-retinol in the visual cycle. - 5.
-Gene therapy are treatments that change the expression of genes to treat disease, e.g., by replacing or inactivating a gene that is not functioning properly or by introducing a new gene.
+- 2. Retinal dystrophies (RDs) are degenerative diseases of the retina which have marked clinical and genetic heterogeneity.
+Vision impairment may vary from poor peripheral or night vision to complete blindness, and severity usually increases with age. - 3.
+RPE65 (retinal pigment epithelium-specific protein 65-kD) gene encodes the RPE54 protein, which is an all translate-retinal isomerase, a key enzyme expressed in the retinal pigment epithelium (RPE) that is responsible for regeneration of 11-cis-retinol in the visual cycle. - 4.
+Gene therapy is a treatment that changes the expression of genes to treat disease, e.g., by replacing or inactivating a gene that is not functioning properly or by introducing a new gene.
 Genes may be introduced into human cells through a vector, usually a virus.